bradsm1th/commonplace-book/README.md

 ## Next Steps
 - Marking some quotes as private so they don't show on the "Everyone's Quotes" view
 - One-click adding someone else's public quote to *your* quotes
+- Showing a random quote on the landing page